inforgdev/corallia-js/README.md

 ## About

-CoralliaJS is a CSS preprocessor agnostic design system token stringifier.
+CoralliaJS is a OctopoJS AST generator for design system tokens.

 * Minified;
-* Support modern preprocessors: currently LessCSS, SCSS and Stylus;
+* Powered by OctopoJS;
 * Support variables.

 ## Example